 Anthroposophy originated in the 20th century as a holistic and practice-focused philosophy for humanity and the world.
 The name derives from wisdom (Sophia) and mankind (Anthropos).

 Rudolf Steiner (1861-1925), the founder of anthroposophy, sought to open up new scientific, artistic, spiritual and practical ways of finding self knowlege and participating in the further development of mankind.
 Countless people – regardless of their level of education or religious persuasion – have been able as a result to take control of their own personal and professional progress.

-This focus on the individual has enabled the establishment of cultural initiatives throughout the world including Anthroposophic medicine, with its hospitals and medical practices, many Steiner/Waldorf early childhood programmes and schools, centres for curative education and social therapy, drug treatment and rehabilitation centres, bio-dynamic agriculture, scientific institutes and new ethical structures for business and banking, as well as a new art of movement – eurythmy – and the Christian Community, a movement for religious renewal.
+This focus on the individual has enabled the establishment of cultural initiatives throughout the world including Anthroposophic medicine, with its hospitals and medical practices, many Steiner/Waldorf early childhood programmes and schools, centres for curative education and social therapy, drug treatment and rehabilitation centres, colleges and schools for learners with complex needs, bio-dynamic agriculture, scientific institutes and new ethical structures for business and banking, as well as a new art of movement – eurythmy – and the Christian Community, a movement for religious renewal.